Genre: Thriller Warning : Contains upsetting content

 “You must understand that the Cedar Park Mall massacre has to take up most of our time and resources.”

 “You know who did it and I don’t give a shit.
 What has been done to find my sister’s killer?”
 Baller demanded.
 After a frustrating and pointless argument Sargent Browne left to get them coffee.
-Baller notices the file “Tammy Batton – Unsolved Homicide: Special Circumstances” on his desk.
+Baller saw the file “Tammy Batton – Unsolved Homicide: Special Circumstances” on his desk.
 Baller waits until the Sargent is out of sight and opens the file.
 The shock of seeing his naked sister again reinforces his determination to find her killer.

 Looking him in the eye Baller states “We expect a weekly update.”

 The Sargent nods, feeling sympathy for Baller but knowing that they probably have a snowball’s chance in hell of catching whoever did this.
+He leaves his standing with 2 coffees and a sympathetic look on his face.

 Baller is elated, finally some hope.
 He will search for this bastard himself.
 The names run through his mind – forever burned into it: